skuid/skuid-labs/experiments/dataSources/airtable/README.md

 ## Airtable prerequisites

 Before we get started you'll need the following:

 - An [Airtable account](https://airtable.com/signup): If you haven't signed up for an account yet, go ahead and do so!
 - An [API key for your account](https://airtable.com/account): The API key is what Skuid will send along with its authentication request to prove that you're you.
 We'll use this in the data source configuration step.
 - The **ID for your Airtable base**: Bases are where you store information in Airtable, which can then be displayed in a variety of views.
 Instead of connecting to your Airtable account and querying for your bases from there, you'll instead obtain the base ID for the base you wish to connect to, and then use that ID when configuring your Skuid models.
   1. Navigate to your [account's base API list page](https://airtable.com/api).
 Whenever you create a new base, its API will be available from here.
   1. Click the name of the base you wish to access.
   1. Once you've done this, you'll see Airtable's API docs generated specifically for the base you've selected.
 This is awesome!
 But for now we'll just need the instance ID; look for the "The ID of this base is..." text:

+**Warning**: Ensure that the sheet you're accessing within your Airtable base **does not have any empty rows**.
+Skuid will parse the metadata of your sheet based on the least populated row.
+Have an empty row?
+You won't be able to retrieve any fields.
+Only filled out one column in a row?
+You'll only be able to retrieve that one column.
+Make sure that your data is well-populated.

 ## Create a Skuid data source